cloudfoundry/stratos/changelog.d/0003-sync-nested-angular-pins.md

   devkit reads them for dependency names only — but the stale numbers were enough for dependency scanning to report five advisories against Angular packages that ship at a patched version, two of them rated high.
-The manifests were re-synced to 22.1.6 when the root moved again; they carry no lockfile of their own, so every root bump has to be followed by hand.
+The manifests were re-synced to 22.1.6 and then 22.1.7 as the root moved;
+  they carry no lockfile of their own, so every root bump has to be followed by hand.